-27. Communication throughout any dispute remains key priority - ensuring that direct discussion is the primary remit of communication and this is an understanding by all local authority representatives.
+- 28. Communication throughout any dispute remains key priority ensuring that direct discussion is the primary remit of communication, and this is an understanding by all local authority representatives. - 29.
+For clarity, agreed outcomes will be recorded and shared via email to ensure decision making captured on each local authority's electronic recording system.

-- 28. For clarity, agreed outcomes will be recorded and shared via email to ensure decision making captured on each local authority electronic recording system. - 29.
-Until dispute is resolved, case responsibility/oversight and decision making will remain with transferring local authority for the child to respond to any concern or safeguarding issue.
-A dispute resolution flowchart is appended overleaf.
+30. Until dispute is resolved, case responsibility/oversight and decision-making for the child will remain with the referring local authority, including responding to any concern or safeguarding issue.
+A dispute resolution flowchart is included below (Figure 1).